-To strengthen the supply chain, Tier 1 and 2 companies as well as original equipment manufacturers are generally clustered near assembly plants.
-Nevertheless, sometimes supply interruptions can arise and adversely impact operations and organisations.
-Therefore, a first important step to avoid these scenarios is for manufacturers to be aware of the status, finance and reputation of their suppliers.
+To strengthen the supply chain, Tier 1 and Tier 2 companies and 0EMs are generally clustered near assembly plants.
+Nevertheless, sometimes supply interruptions can arise and adversely impact operations.
+An important step to avoid these scenarios is for manufacturers to be aware of the status, finance and reputation of their suppliers.